lilin-hitcrt/SSC/README.md

 We provide the results of all the methods mentioned in the paper on the KITTI and KITTI-360 datasets.
 The first column of each data file is the similarity score, and the second column is the ground truth.
 We also provide a python script to draw curves.

+Our latest code has been further optimized and has better performance than the original code used in our paper.
+If you want to reproduce the results in our paper, please use this [old version code](https://github.com/lilin-hitcrt/SSC/tree/c5bca98f2bab4fdb5f7c94640f5fc63821ee56f2) (note that the CMakeKists.txt file in the root directory has some problems and needs simple modification).

 ## Results
 ### KITTI
 #### Top-k Recall